-Understand geographical similarities and differences through the study of human and physical geography of a region or area in a European country.
+Understand geographical similarities and differences through the study of the human and physical geography of a region or area within North or South America.

 Describe and understand key aspects of:

 physical geography, including: climate zones, biomes and vegetation belts, rivers, mountains, volcanoes and earthquakes and the water cycle links and the distribution of natural resources including energy, food, minerals and water supplies.